 - You believe that you are inadmissible only because of unlawful presence in the U.S.

 For help determining if you are eligible to apply for the provisional unlawful presence waiver, contact us at Youngblood & Associates.
-We will advise you on which path is appropriate for your situation, assist you in applying for your waiver, and represent you throughout the process of seeking legal status in the United States.
+Our team will assess your specific situation and advise you on the most appropriate path for you and your family.
+We will assist you in applying for the provisional unlawful presence waiver and guide you through every step in the complex process.
+The Youngblood & Associates staff will provide outstanding representation to you throughout the process of seeking legal status in the United States.

 Not sure what you need?